|

 Which is better, in the context of a more formal or business email tone, when sending a little email prompting readers to open an attached document?
 1 Please find attached the new Word document 2 Attached please find the new Word document My boss and I have been rowing over this for a

-- attached enclosed - WordReference Forums
+- Please find attached the file - WordReference Forums

 |